 \section{Introduction}

-Penney's game is two player zero-sum game in which each player chooses one of the eight possible patterns than can occur in three consecutive coin flips---$HHH$, $HHT$, $HTH$, $HTT$, $THH$, $THT$, $TTH$, or $TTT$---with the winner being the player whose pattern occurs first in repeated flips of a fair coin.
-For example, if the players choose $HTH$ and $TTH$ and the first five flips of the coin yield the sequence $THTTH$, then $TTH$ is the winning pattern.
-Surprisingly, if the players chose sequentially, then the second mover has the advantage---for any three-flip pattern chosen by the first mover, the second mover can choose a three-flip pattern that is strictly more likely to occur before it \citep{Penney--JRM--1969}.
+Penney’s game is a two-player zero-sum game in which each player selects one of the eight possible patterns of three consecutive coin flips---$HHH$, $HHT$, $HTH$, $HTT$, $THH$, $THT$, $TTH$, or $TTT$---with the winner being the player whose pattern occurs first in a sequence of fair coin tosses.
+For instance, if the players choose $HTH$ and $TTH$, respectively, and the first five coin flips yield $THTTH$, then $TTH$ is the winning pattern.
+Remarkably, when players choose sequentially, the second mover always has a strategic advantage: for any pattern selected by the first mover, the second mover can respond with a pattern that is strictly more likely to appear first in the sequence \citep{Penney--JRM--1969}.

-This intransitivity---the fact that the patterns cannot be (weakly) ordered from best to worst even though some patterns are better than others in a head-to-head race---is widely viewed as paradoxical.\footnote{Of course if the eight patterns are competing at the same time, then all patterns have the same chance of occurring first.} In his popular Scientific American column ``Mathematical Games,'' Martin Gardner wrote: ``\dots most mathematicians simply cannot believe it when they first hear of it...
-It is certainly one of the finest of all sucker bets'' \citep{Gardner--ScientificAmerican--1974}.
-The mathematician John Conway was the first to discover a formula for the odds of winning in any two-pattern match-up.
-Conway referred to it as the ``leading number'' algorithm, though he did not supply proof.
-Gardner wrote of the algorithm: ``I have no idea why it works.
-It just cranks out the answer as if by magic, like so many of Conway's other algorithms'' \citep[p.~306]{Gardner2001}.
+The implied intransitivity---the fact that the three-flip patterns cannot be (weakly) ordered from best to worst, even though some patterns are better than others in a head-to-head race---is widely viewed as paradoxical, as if Nature itself were being gamed.
+Martin Gardner, in his widely-read {\it Scientific American} column ``Mathematical Games,'' wrote: ``\dots most mathematicians simply cannot believe it when they first hear of it\dots\ It is certainly one of the finest of all sucker bets'' \citep{Gardner--ScientificAmerican--1974}.